 The following is issued on behalf of the Greater Pearl River Delta Business Council:

-The Greater Pearl River Delta Business Council (GPRDBC) has today (September 24) released a study report in response to the Outline of the Plan for the Reform and Development of the Pearl River Delta (2008-2020) (the Outline).
+The Greater Pearl River Delta Business Council (GPRDBC) released today (March 7) a study report entitled "Tapping the Domestic Market of the Pearl River Delta Region by Leveraging the Strengths of Hong Kong".

 Background of the GPRDBC